-In 1961, when we were still known as British Honduras, the city of Belize was devastated by a category 5 hurricane: the notorious Hurricane Hattie.
-At that time, Belize’s only source of weather reports came from the weather bureau in Miami or the BBC, via our then-radio station, the British Honduras Broadcasting Service.
+In 1961, when we were still known as British Honduras, the Belize City was devastated by a Category 5 hurricane: the notorious Hurricane Hattie.
+At that time, Belize’s only source of weather reports came from the weather bureau in Miami or BBC, via our then-radio station, the British Honduras Broadcasting Service.
 On the day of October 31, 1961, school was out early after news of a hurricane headed for Belize.

 Belmopan: The Garden City

-Today, Belmopan is a thriving modern city with the fastest-growing population, bustling with immigrants who have settled there.
+Today, Belmopan is well on its way to being a thriving, modern city with the fastest-growing population, bustling with immigrants who have since settled there.
 Or, Belizeans and retirees who want a quiet yet clean city surrounded by mountains.
-Nicknamed the Garden City after Singapore’s thriving model, it is like a blend of city and country life.
-The people love football and have a state-of-the-art synthetic pitch stadium, the Isidoro Beaton Stadium, home of the Belmopan Bandits Sports Franchise.
+Nicknamed the Garden City after Singapore’s thriving model, Belmopan aims to be a blend of city and country life.
+The people love football and have a state-of-the-art synthetic pitch stadium—the Isidoro Beaton Stadium—home of the Belmopan Bandits Sports Franchise.